yaml/yamlscript/ReadMe.md

 When a YAMLScript program is loaded, it evaluates to a JSON-model data structure.

-Most existing YAML files in the wild are already valid YAMLScript programs.
 If you have a valid YAML ([1.2 Core Schema]( https://yaml.org/spec/1.2.2/#103-core-schema)) file that doesn't use custom tags, and loads to a value expressible in JSON, then it is a valid YAMLScript